 - Every person’s financial condition is different.
 Evaluate the funds you invest in yourself – don’t invest in a fund because of its popularity.

 - Direct plan for mutual fund gives you higher returns as compared to a regular plan of mutual fund schemes because of the absence of third parties but that also means that in the absence of advisory, you may have to do some research on your own.

 - Review your investment from time to time but not too often.
 Once in a few weeks is good enough.

 Also, there are various myths and false beliefs about mutual funds which circulate the market.
 The most successful investors are the ones that ignore the myths and pay attention to only what needs their attention.

-The best thing about mutual funds is that they enable you to invest with very small amounts.
-Many people ask what is the minimum amount to invest in mutual funds?
+The best thing about mutual funds is that they enable you to invest in very small amounts.
+Do many people ask what is the minimum amount to invest in mutual funds?

 There is no other way you can invest with reasonable diversification with an amount as low as Rs 100 and even Rs50.
 SIP ( Systematic Investment Plans) of a lot of mutual funds allow min investment with just Rs 100 and Rs 500.

-Systematic Investment Plan (SIP) is an instrument which helps you avoid the risk of timing the markets and facilitate wealth creation in a disciplined manner by averaging the cost of Investments.
+A systematic Investment Plan (SIP) is an instrument that helps you avoid the risk of timing the markets and facilitate wealth creation in a disciplined manner by averaging the cost of Investments.
 Small savings create a big corpus for the future.